 - Preheat oven to 300F and line a large rimmed baking sheet with parchment paper.

 - In a food processor, process almonds and pecans until they resemble coarse crumbs with some larger pieces.
-Transfer to a large bowl and stir in flax seed meal, sunflower seeds and vanilla protein powder.
+Transfer to a large bowl and stir in shredded coconut, sunflower seeds, sweetener, and vanilla protein powder.

-- Spread mixture evenly on prepared baking sheet and bake 20 minutes, stirring every 5 minutes or so, until golden and beginning to crisp.
-Turn off oven and let sit for another 20 minutes or so.
+- Spread mixture evenly on prepared baking sheet and bake 30 minutes, stirring halfway through.
+Remove and let cool completely.

 Looking for delicious low carb, high fat recipes that really satisfy?
 Check out my new cookbook, The Everyday Ketogenic Kitchen.